▼

 You work is to make the content attractive.
 It is not to distract people with fancy graphic design.

-5. In 2007 I became the art director of Acclaim in Australia.
+There is no virtue in being fancy.
+The only virtue a good art direction has is in being useful. - In 2007 I became the art director of Acclaim in Australia.
 The publication was a street fanzine turned into a hip hop magazine.
 The graphic design was over the top and full of stereotypes.
 I work on a new layout with a clear and clean organization.
 Talking about urban lifestyle doesn’t means that you have to do a messy layout.

-2. MANAGE YOUR TEAM | Work with top-notch illustrators and photographers.
+MANAGE YOUR TEAM | Work with top-notch illustrators and photographers.

-1. SOURCE the most relevant visual artists to illustrate the articles.
+- SOURCE the most relevant visual artists to illustrate the articles.

 Submit your ideas to the editor.